5 Lessons Nepal Taught Me About Me, Myself and My Business

 But life isn't stressful in Nepal.
 Well, it could be, but Nepalese people don't really let anything get to them.

 Sometimes you can't move at all because you're stuck in the middle of a traffic jam that will take an hour to clear.
 And that's ok.
 Just turn the bus off, take a nap, and chat to your fellow seat buddy.
 The point is, that bus will eventually move, you'll eventually get to where you need to be.
-Stressing about it won't get you there any sooner.
+Stressing about it won't get you there any faster.

-While trekking, I quite literally learned to take everything step-by-step.
-When times were tough, that's how I got through it – one foot in front of the next.
+While trekking, I quite literally learned to take everything step by step.
+When times were tough, that's how I got through it—one foot in front of the next.

 Lesson: There's no use in getting worked up over situations that makes me feel overwhelmed.
 Instead, I need to take a step back, breathe and approach these stressful situations one step at a time.

 3. I can push myself further than I ever thought I could